A-killer-Wombat/Mortar-Briefing/README.md

-Copy the code in the "Mortar Briefing Script.sqf" file and paste it into whichever file you use for your mission's briefing.
+Copy the code in the "mortar_briefing_script.sqf" file and paste it into whichever file you use for your mission's briefing.
 Copy all the JPG image files and paste them into your mission folder.

 Files included: